 Product Placement

 Product placement is an advertising technique that attempts to harness just that process.
 In product placement, a brand or product is integrated into the entertainment media experience.
 That is, in contrast to a self-contained advertisement presented during a commercial break, product placement attempts to change brand attitudes by making the brand part of the entertainment.
 Such advertising is suspected of being especially effective.
-Because it is not explicitly an advertisement, it may circumvent viewers’ resistance to overt marketing.
-It may associate a brand with a favored character.
-Thus, through basic evaluative conditioning processes, viewers positive attitudes towards the character may create positive attitudes towards the brand.
+Because product placement not explicitly an advertisement, it may circumvent viewers’ resistance to overt marketing.
+Product placement may also leverage the audience’s attitudes towards the characters to influence brand attitudes.
+For example, a favored character may prefer a certain branded product.
+In this way, viewers’ positive attitudes towards the character may create positive attitudes towards the brand.

 Video games are hypothesized to be especially effective for product placement due to their interactive nature.
 Examples are plentiful.
 Sometimes in-game products are strictly incidental to gameplay.
 For example, Barack Obama’s 2008 presidential campaign took out ads on in-game billboards.
 Players in driving games would see the billboards alongside the highway as they drove, but would not have to interact directly with the advertisement.
 At other times, in-game products allow players to customize their avatar using real-world fashion.
 Expansion packs for The Sims allowed players to dress their characters in H&M clothing and furnish their homes with IKEA furniture.
 Skaters in Tony Hawk games can wear real-world fashion brands and ride branded skateboards.
 In other cases, the use of placed products is tied to gameplay-relevant rewards.
 In Alan Wake, players could earn an achievement by watching an advertisement for Verizon Wireless on a TV within the game.
 In Oddworld: Munch’s Oddysee, players could recover health by drinking SoBe Lifewater, a branded soft drink.
 SimCity 5 offered players the opportunity to place charging stations for the Nissan LEAF electric car.
 These charging stations made the virtual citizens happy, encouraging virtual mayors to place them.
 These latter examples could be expected to be more influential than the previous examples, as the branded product directly helps the player to achieve in-game goals.